omgnetwork/plasma-contracts/plasma_framework/docs/contracts/EthDepositVerifier.md

 **EthDepositVerifier**

-implementation of Eth deposit verifier using Payment transaction as the deposit tx
+Implementation of ETH deposit verifier using payment transaction as the deposit transaction

 ## Contract Members
 **Constants & Variables**